opf/openproject/docs/system-admin-guide/users-permissions/users/README.md

 ## Authentication

-The way a user was created (by an administrator or via [self-registration](../../authentication/authentication-settings/)) affects the content of the Authentication section in the General tab of the user details.
+The available authentication methods affect the content of the Authentication section in the General tab of the user details.

 Use the **self-registration** field to give the following controls over a new user's access.